Mai-Sigurd/Haaukernetes/install-guacamole/README.md

 - It can also be found by running `kubectl get svc -n guacamole` and using the form `http://<public-server-ip>:guacamole-exposed-nodeport/guacamole`.
 - The default username and password is `guacadmin`.

-## Connecting to Kali via Guacamole Interface
+## Manually Connecting to Kali via Guacamole Interface
 - Make sure that there is a Kali container running.
 - Get the cluster IP and port for the Kali container using `kubectl get services`.
 - Create a new connection in Guacamole using Kali's cluster IP and port.